mario-devs/balance-management-app/README.md

 # Balance - Student Management App

 A sleek JavaFX desktop application designed to help students track their expenses and manage their budgets effectively.
-This project was originally developed in **2024** by **Essie** and **Saúl Alcázar**.
+This project was originally developed in **2024** by **Mario Pérez** and **Saúl Alcázar**.

 Originally built as a NetBeans Ant-based project for Java 8, it has been fully audited and migrated to a modern **Maven** build system, ensuring compatibility with JDK 11 and beyond.